needmoney2021/domrmjs/docs/README.en.md

 ---

-## 철학
+## Agenda

-- jQuery 시대 유산들과 공존하며 살아가기
+- Living in coexistence with the legacies of the jQuery era.
-- 테스트는 있지만 타입 안정성은 적당히 타협
+- There are tests, but type safety is moderately compromised.
-- DOM은 어차피 망가질 것이므로 유연하게 대응
+- Since the DOM will break anyway, respond flexibly.

 ---